The Western Union Company (WU) Shares Down Despite Recent Market Volatility

 WU’s Market Performance

-WU stock saw a decrease of -7.16% in the past week, with a monthly decline of -7.69% and a quarterly a decrease of -7.29%.
-The volatility ratio for the week is 2.38%, and the volatility levels for the last 30 days are 2.55% for The Western Union Company (WU).
-The simple moving average for the last 20 days is -6.69% for WU stock, with a simple moving average of -13.00% for the last 200 days.
+WU’s stock has seen a -4.39% decrease for the week, with a -8.99% drop in the past month and a -9.82% fall in the past quarter.
+The volatility ratio for the week is 2.15%, and the volatility levels for the past 30 days are at 2.62% for The Western Union Company The simple moving average for the last 20 days is -7.19% for WU stock, with a simple moving average of -14.21% for the last 200 days.

 Analysts’ Opinion of WU